Septo-optic dysplasia

 Septo-optic dysplasia (SOD), known also as de Morsier syndrome, is a rare congenital malformation syndrome that features a combination of the underdevelopment of the optic nerve, pituitary gland dysfunction, and absence of the septum pellucidum (a midline part of the brain).

-Two or more of these features need to be present for a clinical diagnosis — only 30% of patients have all three.
+Two or more of these features need to be present for a clinical diagnosis—only 30% of patients have all three.
 French-Swiss doctor Georges de Morsier first recognized the relation of a rudimentary or absent septum pellucidum with hypoplasia of the optic nerves and chiasm in 1956.

 Signs and symptoms

-The symptoms of SOD can be divided into those related to optic nerve underdevelopment, pituitary hormone abnormalities, or mid-line brain abnormalities.
+The symptoms of SOD can be divided into those related to optic nerve underdevelopment, pituitary hormone abnormalities, and mid-line brain abnormalities.
 Symptoms may vary greatly in their severity.

 Optic nerve underdevelopment

 About one quarter of people with SOD have significant visual impairment in one or both eyes, as a result of optic nerve underdevelopment.
-Developmental delays are more common in children with bilateral optic nerve hypoplasia than those with unilateral optic nerve hypoplasia.Bilateral optic nerve hypoplasia is also associated with a more severe disease course.
+Developmental delays are more common in children with bilateral optic nerve hypoplasia than those with unilateral optic nerve hypoplasia.
+Bilateral optic nerve hypoplasia is also associated with a more severe disease course.

-There may be nystagmus (involuntary eye movements, often side-to-side).In cases of bilateral optic nerve hypoplasia this can usually be detected within the first three months of life.
+There may be nystagmus (involuntary eye movements, often side-to-side).
+In cases of bilateral optic nerve hypoplasia this can usually be detected within the first three months of life.
 It may be followed by strabismus developing in the first year.